SpectraCell at Vedas

 You should be tested for factor V Leiden if you have had: an unexplained blood clot (thrombotic episode), especially under the age of 50; recurrent Deep Vein Thrombosis (DVT) or venous thrombo embolism episodes; a strong family history of thrombosis; or are considering pregnancy.

 Prothrombin is a protein that causes blood to coagulate and form blood clots.
 A genetic mutation in the production of this protein is a risk factor for blood clots, including DVT.
 Prothrombin G20210A mutation increases circulating prothrombin levels and appears to create a hypercoagulable state.
-You should be tested if you: have had a blood clot in one of the deep veins of the body (DVT); have had a blood clot that has traveled to the lung—a pulmonary embolism or PE; have had a blood clot in an unusual site; have suffered a heart attack or stroke at a young age; have a history of recurrent pregnancy loss or stillbirth.
+You should be tested if you have had: a blood clot in one of the deep veins of the body (DVT); a blood clot that has traveled to the lung—a pulmonary embolism or PE; a blood clot in an unusual site; have suffered a heart attack or stroke at a young age; have a history of recurrent pregnancy loss or stillbirth.

 Vedas and SpectraCell

 Vedas and SpectraCell is your proven combination for tests that guide your wellness and treatment.